There is a lot of debate surrounding selecting the right blog niche these days…

 The truth is that almost every type of blog can make some amount of money.

 We are firm believers in this because we have seen some seriously wacky topics monetized to over six-figures.

-Making money with your blog seems to be more about the creativity and problem-solving abilities of the blogger rather than the particular niche you are in.
+Making money in the online world is about the creativity and problem-solving abilities of the individual blogger rather than the particular niche you are in.

 But if you are asking this question, I think I what you really want to know…

 We came up with this list based on a few factors:

 - Proven models of success,

 Here’s the rundown as far as we can see as professional bloggers.

 1. Making Money Online